greg-raven/Uncommon-Sense/_posts/2009-05-26-the-rule-of-the-people.md

 ---
-title: 'The rule of the people'
+title: "The rule of the people"
 layout: post
 categories:
 - democracy